A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Motivation

 \section{Motivation}

 The first Zika cases in the Americas were identified in 2015, when it was considered a benign disease.
-However, in October 2015 an unprecedented increase in the number of microcephaly cases in neonates was reported in the Northeast of Brazil and was later associated with the Zika virus infection during pregnancy \cite{Lowe2018}.
+However, in October 2015 an unprecedented increase in the number of microcephaly cases in neonates was reported in the Northeast of Brazil and was later associated with the Zika virus infection during pregnancy \citep{Lowe2018}.
 The Zika virus is transmitted to humans by the bite of infected \textit{Aedes} mosquitoes, the same vectors that transmit dengue, chikungunya and yellow fever.
 Dengue is the most prevalent \textit{Aedes}-borne disease in the world and around 3.9 billion people in 129 countries are at risk of acquiring the disease \cite{WHOvector}.
 Because of climate change, the global distribution of \textit{Aedes} mosquitoes is expanding, increasing the number of people exposed to \textit{Aedes}-borne diseases.
-In a recent study, researchers predict that more than 8 billion people could be at risk of dengue by 2080 \cite{ColnGonzlez2021}.

 In the city of Rio de Janeiro, Brazil, the first Zika epidemic occurred between 2015 and 2016, with more than 35 thousand confirmed cases \cite{Freitas2019}.
 The city is the second-largest in Brazil, with approximately 6.3 million inhabitants, and its main tourist destination.
 Rio de Janeiro has a tropical climate and a favourable environment for the \textit{Ae. aegypti} mosquitoes, which are highly adapted to urban settings.
 Despite efforts to control the vector population, the city has suffered from dengue epidemics every three to four years, in general \cite{Nogueira1999,Honrio2009,Santos2019}.
 The widespread presence of the mosquito also allowed the entry and rapid dispersion of Zika and chikungunya viruses \cite{Freitas2019}.
-This epidemiological scenario highlights the need for novel strategies to help design interventions that are more effective in decreasing the burden of established \textit{Aedes}-borne diseases and preventing emerging and re-emerging arboviruses from causing new outbreaks.
-In this sense, we propose a model that has the potential to help prioritise interventions by identifying areas with outlying risks with respect to the entire region while accounting for covariates.
+This epidemiological scenario highlights the need for novel strategies to help design interventions that are more effective in decreasing the burden of established \textit{Aedes}-borne diseases and preventing emerging and re-emerging arbovirus diseases from causing new outbreaks.
+In this sense, we propose a model that has the potential to help prioritise interventions by identifying areas with outlying risks with respect to the entire region and with respect to their neighbours, while accounting for covariates.